 Planning for this MVP portfolio of transmission projects began in 2007.
 As of December 2021, all 17 MVP projects have been approved in state regulatory proceedings.
 Construction is now complete on 16 of the 17 projects.
-The last project to get regulatory approval, the Cardinal-Hickory Creek Project, is under construction and has an estimated in-service date of 2023 pending ongoing litigation.
+The last project to get regulatory approval, the Cardinal-Hickory Creek Project, is under construction except for the Mississippi River crossing, for which approval is still pending as of 2023 due to ongoing litigation.